River Trent: Power stations

-The tall chimneys and concave shaped cooling towers of the many power stations are a dominant and familiar presence within the open landscape of the Trent valley, which has been widely used for power generation since the 1940s.
+The tall chimneys and concave-shaped cooling towers of the many power stations are a dominant and familiar presence within the open landscape of the Trent valley, which has been greatly used for power generation since the 1940s.

 The primary reason for locating so many generating stations beside the Trent was the availability of sufficient amounts of cooling water from the river.
-This combined with the nearby supplies of fuel in the form of coal from the Nottinghamshire and Yorkshire coalfields, and the existing railway infrastructure meant that a string of twelve large power stations were originally constructed along its banks.
+This, combined with the nearby supplies of fuel in the form of coal from the Nottinghamshire and Yorkshire coalfields, and the existing railway infrastructure, led to a string of twelve large power stations being constructed along its banks.
 At one time these sites provided a quarter of the electricity needs of the UK, giving rise to the epithet 'Megawatt Valley'.

 Once these early stations reached the end of their functional life, they were usually demolished, although in some cases the sites have been retained and redeveloped as gas fired power stations.

 In downstream order, the power stations that have used the river as their source of cooling water are: Meaford, Rugeley, Drakelow, Willington, Castle Donington, Ratcliffe-on-Soar, Wilford, Staythorpe, High Marnham, Cottam, West Burton and Keadby.

 There is one hydroelectric power station on the river, Beeston Hydro at Beeston Weir.